About

 Unlike a blog, the Tooling Around site is more or less static.
 That's not to say that it never changes, just that the changes are relatively infrequent as updates are made to existing pages and new pages are added.
 As you may have noticed, this site's pages are organized in a hierarchy and it follows that a new page will appear somewhere in the existing hierarchy.
 So, if you're making a return visit, how do you know what's changed since the last time you were here?
 It isn't practical or desirable to browse through the site, looking for something you haven't seen before.

 My intention is to direct you to the Update History page if an update has occurred since your last visit to the web site.
-Of course, you can choose to visit that page any time you please, by clicking on the Updates link at the top of the page.
+Of course, you can choose to visit that page any time you please, by clicking on the Updates

 The first time you view any web page, following a change to the Update History page, a notice will appear at the top of the page you're viewing, telling you that a change has been made.
 If you don't respond by visiting the Update History page, that notice will continue to be presented as you browse the site, until it's been shown three times, after which it will no longer appear, pending another update to the Site History page.

-The update history that you see does not include the activity that goes on behind the scenes, such as updating of stale links to external web sites, minor clarification of some text, stylistic changes or even a move to a new web site hosting facility.
+, such as updating of stale links to external web sites, minor clarification of some text, stylistic changes or even a move to a new web site hosting facility.
 I can't imagine that you would care about any of that sort of thing.

 This website is mostly a collection of photographs that are accompanied by explanatory text.
 I suppose it started by me making photos to remind myself how I did one thing or another.
-So, they aren't art.
+So, they aren't art

 Nevertheless, the photos are mine, meaning that they are protected by copyright, as implied by the watermark in the bottom right-hand corner.
 Please respect the ownership and leave the watermark intact, if you use the photo in any way.
 I don't mind if you copy a photo for your own use, but ask that you contact me, should you want to use it for any commercial purpose.

 Here and there on this website, you'll find download links for PDF files containing plans.
 Please understand that I offer these because they may help you with your own projects.
 However, I generally draw plans to help me think through what I want to build and the plans aren't necessarily enough to give you complete details of what's required.
-My hobby is more about making things and less about preparing professional plans.
-I guess you could say that they're worth what you paid for them.
+My hobby is more about making things and less about preparing professional

 This site is about what I have done and is a way to share my experience with you, mistakes and all.
 It is not about how you should do your work.
 Please use your own judgment and common sense as you work in your shop.